-- Q: Can I put the Buyback amount in the flexible spending account for medical expenses? - A: No. The IRS requires that deposits into a flexible spending program be made directly from your paycheck, therefore you will receive the Buyback as a separate payment and it cannot be
+- Q: Can I put the Buyback amount in the flexible spending account for medical expenses? - A: No. The IRS requires that deposits into a flexible spending program be made directly from your paycheck, therefore you will receive the Buyback as a separate payment and it cannot be directly deposited into your flexible spending account.
+You can, however, enroll in the flexible spending account program and have an equivalent amount deducted from your pay check.
+Enrollment forms can be obtained from Human Resources or your department's Human Resources Representative during the open enrollment period. - Q: What if I have a hardship situation and need to keep two family health benefits policies? - A: County employees may apply for a hardship exemption from Smart Savings by sending a letter to the Office of Labor Relations.
+College employees may apply to the College President. - Q: If I am currently an active employee in Smart Savings and then retire, can I get my own policy back upon retirement? - A: No. If you were covered by Smart Savings as an employee, you continue in Smart Savings as a retiree.

-- Q: What if I have a hardship situation and need to keep two family health benefits policies? - A: County employees may apply for a hardship exemption from Smart Savings by sending a letter to the Office of Labor Relations.
-College employees may apply to the College President. - Q: If I am currently an active employee in Smart Savings and then retire, can I get my own policy back upon retirement? - A: No. If you were covered by Smart Savings as an employee, you continue in Smart Savings as a retiree. - Q: If I leave County employment before the end of the year, can I keep the entire Buyback amount? - A: No, the Buyback is a payment for a full calendar year.
+- Q: If I leave County employment before the end of the year, can I keep the entire Buyback amount? - A: No, the Buyback is a payment for a full calendar year.
 If you leave before the end of the year you will be notified of the pro-rated amount that you must return. - Q: If I have a dependent that is not my spouse's dependent, and my spouse has a dependent that is not my dependent, can we keep two family health insurance policies? - A: Yes, however, in most circumstances you will probably not need two family policies.
 If this situation applies to you, please contact the Comptroller's Office Health Benefits at the number below to discuss your options to ensure that participating in Smart Savings would be beneficial to you and your family. - Q: What happens if my spouse or partner leaves the County and no longer has County health benefits? - A: You will be taken out of the Smart Savings program.
 If you were the dependent on your spouse or partner's health benefits, you will become the primary person.
 Please contact the Comptroller's Health Benefits Unit as soon as you can so that we may process the change accurately.